-The impact of chemotherapy on the ovaries
+The impact of chemotherapy and radiotherapy on the ovaries

-- There are many chemotherapy drugs that can affect reproductive function.
-A group of drugs called alkylating agents is the most likely to affect eggs and ovarian function.
-Cyclophosphamide, one of the most common drugs used in breast cancer treatment, is an alkylating agent.
-Taxol, also used in the treatment of breast cancer, may also affect ovarian function.
-The risk of menopause increases with age, most likely because older women have fewer eggs than younger women.
-For example, chemotherapy with cyclophosphamide, methotrexate and 5 fluorouracil (CMF – commonly used for the treatment of breast cancer) will usually result in loss of ovarian function in 33% of women under age 30, 50% of women aged 30-35, 75% of women aged 35-40 and 95% of women over age 40.
-Chemotherapy combined with radiotherapy affecting the ovaries is also associated with an increased risk compared to chemotherapy alone.
+- Chemotherapy with alkylating agents, such as cyclophosphamide, is associated with the greatest risk of amenorrhoea7.
+Paclitaxel (Taxol), also used in the treatment of breast cancer, affects ovarian function to a lesser degree.
+Chemotherapy with cyclophosphamide, methotrexate and 5 fluorouracil (CMF – commonly used for the treatment of breast cancer) will usually result in loss of ovarian function in 33% of women under age 30, 50% of women aged 30-35, 75% of women aged 35-40 and 95% of women over age 406.
+Use of newer agents such as bevacizumab and tyrosine kinase inhibitors are also associated with an increased risk of POI.